-At the end of key stage 2, 97% of year 6 pupils achieved the expected standard in reading, 93% achieved the expected standard in grammar, punctuation and spelling, 90% achieved the expected standard in writing and 97% reached the expected standard in mathematics.
-Of our disadvantaged pupils, 100% reached the expected standard in all areas highlighting that these gaps have been reduced compared to previous years.
+At the end of key stage 2, 97% of year 6 pupils achieved the expected standard in reading, grammar, punctuation and spelling and mathematics, and 93% achieved the expected standard in writing.
+Of our disadvantaged pupils, 100% reached the expected standard in all areas apart from writing showing that these gaps continue to be reduced.